Nickchapman3773/Uranium-Fever/README.md

 	- It is an installation of Fallout New Vegas that has already had several root mods installed.
 It also has the benefit of not altering the Steam/GOG/Epic Games Fallout New Vegas installation.
 Uranium Fever is entirely self contained in this respect.
 - TTW Installation - Can I just move my TTW installation from a prior modlist into the TTW mod folder?
 	- No. The TTW Installer edits Fallout New Vegas files in the [NoDelete] Stock New Vegas folder.
 This is intentional to allow Uranium Fever to be entirely self contained.
+- TTW Installation Failed - I am getting an error saying "The installed Fallout: New Vegas version is unsupported".
+Why?
+	- This is because you have not appropriately built your Stock New Vegas folder.
 - Vortex - Can I install Uranium Fever with vortex?
 	- No. Wabbajack is inherently incompatible with vortex.